cvSquiggles/FSND-p5/README.md

 ## Project Status

 I've attempted this from scratch 3 times now following different guides, and everytime, when i get to the end, I just get a 500 internal server error.
-I've looked through all the log files in **var/log**, and none of them give me any information about what is going wrong, so I'm really not sure how to begin troubleshooting my issue.
+I've looked through the error log files, and I'm having trouble finding the source of the problem, here's the error.log report:
+'''

+'''

+My project runs fine through flask on localhost, and I see the correct tables in my postgres db,  so that's not the issue.

 I'm really worried, as there are only a few weeks left in the class, and I really could use some guidance!